LadyAleena/mods/CONTRIBUTING.md

 ## Note

 When I figure out how to package modules and when modules are packaged, they will be removed from this repository into their new packages.
-Each modules in this repository will, at some point, have its own package and repository.
+Each module in this repository will, at some point, have its own package and repository.